 Fortunately, this is not the case.
 Suicidal impulses may be intense but short-lived.
 The majority of individuals who are suicidal even for extended periods recover and can benefit from treatment.

 "Suicide is a purely personal decision."

 This argument is sometimes used to justify a "hands-off" attitude.
-It is a misconception, because suicide doesn't just affect the person who dies; it affects others.
-This view is unfair to those struggling with suicidal impulses who need help and hope.
+It is a misconception, because suicide doesn't just affect the person who dies; it affects others also.

 "Asking about suicide can put the idea in someone's mind."